robertfmurdock/TeamCoaching/ContinousIntegrationMetrics.md

 Merge - "Integrating Commits into a Trunk."

-Real Time - "Median measured business clock time."
+Real Time - "Median measured duration of a task, in business hours."

 Big Questions